 Below we’ve summarized some key points from the discussion.
 To keep up with M13’s thought leadership and events, sign up for our newsletter here.

 On entrepreneurial opportunity:

-- The world has never been so open-sourced, competitive, and fast-moving.
-In almost every category there are multiple players trying to achieve the same idea or end goal so the margin between winning and losing has never been smaller.
+- The world has never been so open-sourced, competitive and fast moving.
+In almost every category there are multiple players trying to achieve the same idea or end gaol so the margin between winning and losing has never been smaller.